Our Winter Sale is Now LIVE!

 Herpes is highly contagious, so it’s important to take strict precautions to prevent the spread of herpes in your relationships.
 Sharing best practices for having sex when one partner has genital herpes will both keep your partner safer from infection and show them you know how to manage the condition safely.

 For example, share that the risk of transmission drops significantly with consistent condom and antiviral medication use.
-One large study reported that only 1.9% of susceptible partners became infected with clinically symptomatic HSV-2 when given the antiviral valacyclovir as a precautionary treatment.
+One large study reported that only 1.9% of susceptible partners became infected with clinically symptomatic HSV-2 when given a popular prescription antiviral as a precautionary treatment.

 Also share that to limit the risk of transmission, partners should abstain from intimate contact until any herpes outbreak clears and heals completely.
 This includes from the time you begin to feel the itching or burning sensation that precedes an outbreak until the time your sores have completely scabbed and healed.